LoganHyslop/LoganHyslop.github.io/_pages/about.md

   - /about.html
 ---

 Hello, my name is Logan Hyslop, I like math.
-I am a PhD student at Harvard.
+I am a PhD student at Harvard, where I am currently advised by [Mike Hopkins](https://people.math.harvard.edu/~mjh/).
+Before this I was at UCLA, where I was advised by [Paul Balmer](https://www.math.ucla.edu/~balmer).

 ## Interests